Director of Contextual Theology

-Wesley House Cambridge appointed Dr Richard A. Davis to the new post of Director of Contextual Theology from January 2021.
-His key responsibilities at Wesley House will include the supervision of research students engaged in qualitative research projects from across the world, and developing the work of our Centre for Faith in Public Life.
+Dr Richard A. Davis has been Wesley House’s Director of Contextual Theology since January 2021.
+He supervises research students engaged in qualitative research projects from across the world and develops the work of our Centre for Faith in Public Life.

 Prior to coming to Wesley House, Dr Davis was Senior Lecturer in the Department of Theology and Ethics at Pacific Theological College in Fiji.
 Richard worked for many years in central and local government in Aotearoa.
 As a student he was very active in the youth movement of the Methodist Church of New Zealand, Student Christian Movement Aotearoa, and is currently an Elder and lay preacher in the Presbyterian Church of Aotearoa New Zealand.
 In 2014 Richard worked as the Clerk of the Presbytery of Wellington in the PCANZ.
 He has previously worked for the Joint Methodist-Presbyterian Public Questions Committee and then in the General Assembly office of the PCANZ in administration and communications roles.
 Richard studied for the PhD at New College, Edinburgh on a Council for World Mission scholarship, graduating in 2013.